xenit-eu/helm-alfresco/README.md

 * Description: Enable or disable elastic search subsystem
 > [!IMPORTANT]
 > Alfresco can only use one search subsystem at a time, if you still have SOLR enabled (which you -shouldn't- when enabling this option),
-> SOLR will take precedence in the alfresco configmap.
+> The helm chart will fail with an error message

 #### `elastic.host`